jpmintz01/oTree/README.md

 Notes:
 - Apps Versions:<br>
--- PW 0.2.8<br>
+-- PW 0.3<br>
 -- RPS 0.2.8<br>
 -- settings.py 0.2.9<br>
 -- questionnaires 0.2.8
+-- informed consent 0.3
-- Readme Version 0.2.9
+- Readme Version 0.3
 - The experiment apps are set to dev version - participant will see something different.

 To do before experiment:
+- explain AI better?
+- insert "now you're playing" in RPS
 - if time, add P-W animation (handshake or jet-explosion)
-- check fixed advice and adversary choices to see win/lose percentage -> should be near 50%?
+- <b>check fixed advice and adversary choices to see win/lose percentage -> should be near 50%?</b>
 - fix post-game questions<br>
 -- remove chicken <br>
 -- change questions to "Why did you choose the strategy you did?"